 Keep total EMIs below 50% of take-home pay

-Beyond this threshold, unexpected expenses — a medical bill, a home repair, a job change — can quickly make repayment difficult.
+Beyond this threshold, unexpected expenses — a medical bill, a home repair, a job change — can quickly make repayment difficult and push you toward missing payments or taking additional loans to cover the shortfall.

 Prepay whenever you have a surplus

-Most loans allow partial prepayment, and even a single extra payment per year can meaningfully reduce your total interest outgo and shorten the loan tenure.
+Most loans in India allow partial prepayment without penalty, especially floating rate loans.
+Even a single extra payment per year can meaningfully reduce your total interest outgo and shorten the loan tenure.
+The earlier in the tenure you prepay, the greater the impact because the interest saved compounds forward across all remaining EMIs.

 Opt for a shorter tenure if the EMI is manageable